The Spring of '08

 If you are not familiar with what the Night Rider movement was all about, we encourage you to first read this.

 On March 5, 1908, Owenton's News-Herald ran this article making fun of some local citizens who over-reacted to the threat of Night Riders.
 Night Riders had never been spotted in Owen County, so it was treated with levity.
 However, a week later, in the March 12, 1908 paper, was a report of 50 night riders burning down a pair of barns in New Liberty.
-That News Herald article is here.
+That News Herald article is here; the Lexington Leader's similar story is here.

 The March 19, 1908 paper carried the results of a quickly assembled grand jury, and a more detailed report of the New Liberty raid.
 The city council also weighed in, here.
 The Boone County Recorder had this to say.
 The grand jury report found no evidence to indict anybody, and the report was printed in full in the paper.
 You can read it here.